Olympic Arms OA-93: Design

 Lacking a buttstock or buffer tube, the OA-93 disperses recoil through a specially designed flat top upper receiver similar to the Armalite AR-18.
 However, the passage of the 1994 Crime Bill required Olympic Arms to perform modifications to the basic design to continue selling them.

 Variants

 The first revision to the OA-93 was the OA-96 in which a 30-round ammunition well is pinned and welded in place so that it cannot be detached.

-In addition, the OA-96 has a button in the rear which opens the upper receiver and can then be loaded via stripper clips.
+In addition, the OA-96 has a button in the rear which opens the upper receiver and can then be loaded manually.

 The second revision followed two years later.
 OA-98 used a detachable magazine but the body was skeletonized to reduce the weight below the 50 ounce restriction to allow the OA-98 to have one more feature to be compliant with the 1994 Crime Bill.

 A piston driven carbine based on the pistol was made in 1993 and after the expiration of the Federal Assault Weapons Ban from 2004 to 2007.